Mainframe Price Reaches $0.0170 on Exchanges (MFT)

 Buying and Selling Mainframe

-It is usually not possible to purchase alternative cryptocurrencies such as Mainframe directly using U.S. dollars.
-Investors seeking to trade Mainframe should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Mainframe using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Mainframe directly using U.S. dollars.
+Investors seeking to trade Mainframe should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Mainframe using one of the aforementioned exchanges.

 Receive News & Updates for Mainframe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Mainframe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.